Resetting your Cisco 7940/7960's Password

 workstations. - The workstation would boot, get it's IP info from the DHCP

-This same scenario holds true with the Cisco phones. - If a TFTP server
+This same scenario holds true with the Cisco phones. - If an 'alternate' TFTP server

 is not specified, the phone will request it's files (via tftp) from the